KennethWhite/.NET-MVC-Portfolio-Website/README.md

 # .net-mvc-website
-An in progress project to create a template for a personal .Net Core MVC Website.
+An in progress project to create a personal .Net Core MVC portfolio Website.